Why is it not popular among young people to be a Christian today? What is actually the point of Christianity?

 If Jesus’ grace “allows” me to backbite, lie, and have critical, demeaning thoughts about others, have I not changed forgiveness of sins into “permission to sin?”

 Are these human interpretations of the Bible, preached as if they were spiritually inspired boundaries placed there by God, merely false Godliness behind which both egotism and pride can continue to prosper?
 If this is the case, it is not strange that many young people’s experience of the church is that God seems far away.

 Not popular to be a Christian

 Yet this is the foundation on which Christian youth are expected to establish a direction for their lives.
 But the spirit of the times entices them with “seek fulfilment for yourself – live life,” and the lusts for sexual immorality rage in their bodies.
 How can anyone expect these young people to rather choose something that they experience as false, superficial, outdated, and unable to answer the most important questions of life?

 The answer is obvious, and that makes it appear bleak for Christianity.

 Is Christianity really outdated?

-With this as a “filter” many difficult and unanswered questions disappear or become irrelevant.
+With this as a filter many difficult and unanswered questions disappear or become irrelevant.
 My interest becomes focused on God and His will for my life.
 When I truly desire to live according to His will, the Holy Spirit will show me the boundaries that God in His great love and divine wisdom has established for me.
 Then I am no longer interested in pushing these boundaries, whether it has to do with sexuality, movies, music, games or other things.

 And that is unchangeable.
-(Heb 13:8)
+(Hebrews 13:8)